GeekchanskiY/THEORY/Architecture/Message Brokers/Kafka.md

 Overall, Kafka offsets play a vital role in maintaining the state of consumers and ensuring reliable, fault-tolerant message processing in Kafka-based applications.

+## Kafka Consumer Groups
+n Apache Kafka, consumer groups are a fundamental concept used to achieve parallelism and scalability when consuming data from Kafka topics.
+Consumer groups allow multiple consumers to work together to process messages from one or more partitions of a topic.
+Each partition is only consumed by a single consumer within the group at any given time, ensuring efficient load distribution and fault tolerance.

+Here's how consumer groups work:

+1. **Partition Distribution**: Kafka topics are divided into one or more partitions.
+Each partition is a linearly ordered log of messages.
+When you create a consumer group, Kafka ensures that each partition is assigned to only one consumer within the group.
+This distribution allows multiple consumers to work on different partitions in parallel.

+2. **Parallel Processing**: Within a consumer group, multiple consumer instances (or consumers) can be running concurrently.
+Each consumer reads messages from its assigned partitions independently.
+This enables parallel processing of messages, which is essential for achieving high throughput and performance.

+3. **Load Balancing**: Kafka automatically manages the assignment of partitions to consumers in a way that balances the load across the group.
+If new consumers join or existing consumers leave the group, Kafka will reassign partitions accordingly to maintain load balance.

+4. **Scaling and Fault Tolerance**: Consumer groups provide fault tolerance by allowing multiple instances of a consumer to be part of the same group.
+If one consumer instance fails, its partitions are automatically reassigned to other healthy consumers.
+This ensures that data processing continues smoothly even in the presence of failures.

+5. **Offsets and State Tracking**: Each consumer group maintains its own offset per partition.
+An offset is the position of the last message consumed by the consumer.
+Kafka allows consumers to specify their starting offset, enabling them to begin reading messages from a specific point in a partition.

+Consumer groups are widely used in scenarios where you need to process data from Kafka topics efficiently, distribute the workload across multiple consumers, and ensure fault tolerance.
+They are particularly valuable in scenarios such as real-time data processing, event-driven architectures, and log aggregation.

+When designing your Kafka-based application, it's important to consider factors such as the number of partitions, the number of consumer instances, the processing logic, and the desired level of fault tolerance to effectively use consumer groups and achieve your data processing goals.

+## Stuff
 ZooKeeper
 Kafka connections
 DataLake